 Sometimes, however, differences are irreconcilable.
 There should be a process for expelling troublesome members.
 It should always be the last resort, but there are certain problem personalities and situations that are always bad news and will destroy your coven.
-I’ll be writing a future column specifically on the warning signs to watch out for.
+Amber K’s book Coven Craft offers a breakdown of some of them.

 Theology and Practice